vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

 ## Drawbacks

-The main drawback of this work is the additional data required per component that is not coupled to source code: this represents another potential avenue of drift between the component as it is implemented/described in Rust source vs how it is described in the test configuration data.
+The main drawback of this work is the additional boilerplate required for each component.
+While not particularly onerous, it does represent another bit of code that looks and feels a lot like boilerplate that already required, such as `SourceConfig`, and so on.

+Additionally, this proposal does run the component topology within the same process, which means that we have to spend time to make sure that the internal telemetry is properly isolated so that different validation runs don't bleed into each other, or that internal telemetry generated by code used in the validation runner itself doesn't leak into the telemetry events collected for the component.
+This is achieveable but represents a small amount of additional work needed to successfully use this approach.

 ## Prior Art